nasserkessas/hamming-codes/README.md

 ### Parity bit at position 0

-The parity bit at position 0 is current unused as it cannot be used for message bits.
+The parity bit at position 0 is currently unused as it cannot be used for message bits.
 However, extended hamming code makes use of this bit as an overall parity bit to detect cases with two errors.
 Therefore, if the subset parity bit checks find and error, but the overall parity bit says an error has not occured, there must have been two errors.
-However, hamming code is inable to detect more than 2 errors and incorrectly corrects the wrong bit in the case of an odd number of errors (3,5,7...) and detects a two error case with an even number of errors (2,4,6...).
+However, hamming code is inable to detect more than 2 errors and incorrectly corrects the wrong bit in the case of an odd number of errors (3,5,7...) or detects a two error case with an even number of errors (2,4,6...).

 ## Hamming block sizes

-As only one error can be corrected and two can be detected, when selecting a hamming block size, it is a tradeoff between accuracy as smaller blocks are able to correct all the errors and space as the smaller the block size, the higher the percentage of redundant bits (see table below).
-This is only an example not intended to be used in practise so smaller block sizes have been used.
+As only one error can be corrected and two can be detected, when selecting a hamming block size, it is a tradeoff between accuracy ,as smaller blocks are able to correct all the errors, and space, as the smaller the block size, the higher the percentage of redundant bits (see table below).
+This is only an example not intended to be used in practise so smaller block sizes have been used, although the same code can be used for larger block sizes.

 | Block size (bits) | Redundant bits | Redundancy percentage |
 |:-----------------:|:--------------:|:---------------------:|